 With more than 89,000 kids under the age of five in Calgary, the demographics of our city demand a significant investment in high quality early learning.
 A smart, literate community is essential to sustaining our city’s economic prosperity.

-Through its network of 19 community libraries (growing to 21 by 2019), and various outreach initiatives and partnerships, the Library has extensive reach.
+Through its network of 21 community libraries and various outreach initiatives and partnerships, the Library has extensive reach.
 Every day, it interacts with thousands of children, parents, and caregivers, including at-risk and vulnerable populations, and newcomers to Canada.

 Moreover, it continues to support people as they grow; libraries are one of the only civic services that engage with people throughout their lives.
 As a centre for lifelong learning, the Library is committed to creating opportunities for growth and development for everyone, beginning in a child’s early years.